 And there we go.
 That's how I ended up getting 2000+ new email subscribers from my Product Hunt launch.
 I don’t think there is a right way to do it, but if you:

 you won't go far wrong.

 Thank you for taking the time to read.
-This one took a while to put together, so if you liked it, sharing the thread on Twitter is really appreciated.
+This one took a while to put together.
+If you liked it, joining the email list for more case studies or sharing the thread on Twitter is really appreciated.

 🔥 I got 2000 new subscribers from my Product Hunt launch— Marketing Examples (@GoodMarketingHQ)August 17, 2019